GabyGold67/FourBitLedDigitalTube/README.md

 # **A 4-bit Led Digital Tube Module display easy to use library**
-Developed for the cheap and popular 7-segment 4 digits led displays (**_and for all the custom made displays as GIANTS COUNTERS, TIMERS, PRICING DISPLAYS, etc._**)  based on two TM74HC595 (or similar) shift registers, the main focus was set on: ease of use, flexibility and basic prevention of 'misrepresentation' errors.
+Developed for the cheap and popular 7-segment 4 digits led displays (**_and for all the custom made displays as: GIANTS COUNTERS, TIMERS, PRICING DISPLAYS, etc._**)  based on two TM74HC595 (or similar) shift registers, the main focus was set on: ease of use, flexibility and basic prevention of 'misrepresentation' errors.

 ![4-Bits LED Digital Tube Module](./extras/4-BitsLedDigitalTubeModule01.jpg "4-Bits LED Digital Tube Module")

 ## Ease of use:
-Instance the class passing just 3 parameters (the 3 pins connected to the display module), notify the object you're ready to go, and start ``.print()``ing the data to the display.
+Instance the class passing just 3 parameters (the 3 pins connected to the display module), notify the object and it's ready to go: start ``.print()``ing the data to the display.
+There's no need of even setting the pin modes.

 ## Flexibility:
 Integers, floating point or strings they'll show as long as the display is capable of doing so in a trustworthy way.
 If you need to represent a percentage or level of completeness a ``.gauge()`` method is included to represent them in a "Old Motorola brick cell phones style".